Fire Weather

-Fire Weather: A True Story from a Hotter World, also published as Fire Weather: On the Front Lines of a Burning World, is a 2023 book by Canadian-American journalist John Vaillant.
+Fire Weather: A True Story from a Hotter World, also published as Fire Weather: On the Front Lines of a Burning World and Fire Weather: The Making of a Beast, is a 2023 book by Canadian-American journalist John Vaillant.
 It was published by Knopf, a subsidiary of Penguin Random House.
 The book details the 2016 Fort McMurray wildfire which led to the evacuation of more than 88,000 residents of Fort McMurray, in the province of Alberta, Canada and the destruction of much of the town.

 The book was a finalist for the 2023 National Book Award for Nonfiction as well as the winner of the 2023 Baillie Gifford Prize for Non-fiction.
 The book was also selected as one of the notable books of 2023 by The New York Times: ”Vaillant has a chillingly serious message: This is the inevitable result of climate change, and it will happen again and again.”
 It was selected as one of the must-read books of 2023 by Time as a chronicle of “the intertwining histories of North America’s oil and gas industries and the study of climate change.”
 The work was a finalist for the 2024 Pulitzer Prize for General Nonfiction.

 Narrative

 The book details how conditions in Alberta at the time were ideal for such a large fire.
-These included unseasonably warm temperatures (in May of 2016 temperatures were in the high 80s Fahrenheit, almost 30 degrees above average), strong winds, low humidity and dry conditions.
+These included unseasonably warm temperatures (in May 2016 temperatures were in the high 80s Fahrenheit, almost 30 degrees above average), strong winds, low humidity and dry conditions.
 The dry conditions may have been due to much lower than expected snowfall in the preceding two winters.
 The fire initially formed on the outskirts of town, in a nearby boreal forest and was discovered by local authorities shortly thereafter.
 However, the mayor, fire chief and other municipal leaders were slow to act and an evacuation was not started until the fire had entered the town.
 Despite the frantic and haphazard evacuation, there were no deaths directly attributed to the fire.
-The fire was not contained until the following month, and it remained smoldering and in a reduced state until it was finally extinguished in August of 2017.
+The fire was not contained until the following month, and it remained smoldering and in a reduced state until it was finally extinguished in August 2017.
 The fire, which was first spotted in the outskirts of town on May 1, was initially designated MWF-009 by firefighters.
 However as the fire began to encroach upon the town and later engulf it, becoming more powerful than multiple atomic bombs, hotter than the surface of Venus, and becoming so large that it created its own weather patterns in the process, residents began to refer to the conflagration as "the Beast".

 Valliant also expands upon the many factors that may have led to such an uncharacteristically dangerous wildfire, exploring themes such as the ecosystem of the Taiga, the mechanism of combustion, the combustibility of modern petroleum based products such as furniture or clothes, the history of environmental damage in Canada and Alberta, and climate change.